The Scenes You Might Know from Anime: Outstanding Prints of Hasui Kawase

 This scene, in particular, is from the very beginning of the film, when the Kusakabe family first move to their new house in the countryside.
 The central road through which the family drives neatly separates the tilled fields from the rice paddies, developing depth through the linear perspective as the road ends somewhere in the distance, past the voluminous tree that serves as a reminder of the power of nature when unaffected by humans.
 As much of the film revolves around these city girls reconciling with their new town and learning to appreciate nature in literal and fantastical terms, this shot filled with the beauty of nature and sprawling fields encompasses these themes perfectly.

 The team at Studio Ghibli has depicted the importance of preserving nature in multiple films, such as in Pom Poko (1994), Princess Mononoke (1997), and Ponyo (2008).
-Just as this theme concerned Kawase, modern Japanese animators have realized just how well this resonates with a contemporary audience, glued to their phones in the twenty-first century.
+Just as this theme concerned Kawase, modern Japanese animators have realized just how well this resonates with a contemporary audience, glued to their phones in the 21st century.

 Nikko Kaido and Attack on Titan